-Accenture announced the Circular Supply Chain on Monday.
+Accenture announced the launch of Circular Supply Chain on Monday.
 The supply chain platform was under development.
 It will leverage digital identity, payments and blockchain to directly reward sustainable practices of small-scale growers and suppliers.
 They are also partnering with Everledger and Mercy Corps for the initiative.
 It includes direct token payment between users.

-The supply chain platform not only connects consumers directly with producers but also helps to increase transparency of choices.
+The supply chain platform not only connects consumers directly with producers but also helps to increase the transparency of choices.
 Hence the app aligns with operations of the supply chain.

 The platform can also be used by governments and non-government organizations to track complex supply chains to small originating producers and thus helping them to manage issues relating to accountability, waste and information transparency.

 With the app, producers register and submit certifications.
 They can then check the product journey from production to when it lands in their hands.
-Using cryptocurrency, they are then tip framers and producers that are making sustainable choices to encourage it.
+Using cryptocurrency, they then tip framers and producers that are making sustainable choices to encourage it.

 Following a partnership between Accenture and Mercy Corps, farmers can also select the areas in which their products could make the biggest impact.